HIPAA Privacy Practices

 This notice describes how health information about you may be used and disclosed and how you can get access to this information.
 The use of “you” or “your” throughout this notice can also be understood to mean your child when your child is the consumer and you are the legal guardian.

-You can download a digital copy of this information here.
+You can download a digital copy of this information in English or in Spanish.

 If you have any questions about this notice, contact our Privacy Officer:

 Allentown, PA 18103

 (610) 289-0114 x222

 We understand that health information about you and your health care is personal.
 We are committed to protecting health information about you.
 We create a record of the care and services you receive from us.
 We need this record to provide you with quality care and to comply with certain legal requirements.
 This notice applies to all of the records of your care generated by this health care practice, whether made by your therapist or others working in this agency.
 This notice will tell you about the ways in which we may use and disclose health information about you.
 We also describe your rights to the health information we keep about you, and describe certain obligations we have regarding the use and disclosure of your health information.

 We are required by law to:

 - make sure that health information that identifies you is kept private.